screener-io/screener-runner/README.md

 $ npm run test-screener
 ```

-After this command, `sauce-connect-launcher` version 4.5.4 will be installed.

 ### Testing Interactions

 To test interactions, you can add `Steps` to each state to interact with the UI.
 This is useful for clicking buttons, filling out forms, and getting the UI into the proper visual state to test.